 Watch this video to see how the Big and Tall Chair is assembled.

-Looking for one (or multiple) mesh task chair for the office or home, such as the meeting room?
-The Hbada mesh task chair is compact, lightweight, and extremely affordable, topping our choice for the best task mesh chair.
+Looking for one (or multiple) mesh chairs for the office or home, such as the meeting room?
+The Hbada mesh task chair is compact, lightweight, and extremely affordable, topping our choice for the best budget office chair.

 Weighing just 26 lbs and costing $100 per chair (at time of writing), the Hbada can easily be purchased in bulk and deployed across the office without breaking the bank.